 Our Painting Expert Tip: We often use white and off-white paints in a semi-gloss to give rooms a brighter, more vibrant appearance than any other type of finish.

 High-gloss finishes are the highest-sheen option, almost glass-like finish providing the highest level of reflection.
-High-gloss finish is ideal for cabinets, doors, molding, trim and also outdoor sots like shutters and window casings.
+High-gloss finish is ideal for cabinets, doors, molding, trim as well as outdoor sots like shutters and window casings.
 The high-gloss is both decorative and easiest to clean.

 Choosing the right interior paint finish should be determined by the use of the room and most definitely will affect the final look of your room.
 With so many types of paint finish to choose from, we hope this guide has helped and we look forward to working with you!